pisv/gethandly.wiki-playground/Home.md

 3. [[Step Two]] takes the basic model and adds the functionality expected of a code model for a programming language.
 4. [[Step Three]] displays the finished model in a view.
-5. [[Step Four]] brings the model truly to life with the working copy.
+5. [[Step Four]] brings the model truly to life with the working copy facility.